MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **AddinDescriptionV2** - Description of the add-in

 - **AddinFileNameV2** - Name of the actual add-in DLL.
-Does not include file location.
+Doesn't include file location.

 - **AddinFriendlyNameV2** - Add-in friendly name